Justin Garza High School: Funding

-In the early 2000s, administrators for the Central Unified School District noted growing enrollment and identified the district owned land next to Deran Koligan Stadium as the likely site for a new high school.
+In the early 2000s, administrators for the Central Unified School District noted growing enrollment and identified the district owned land next to Deran Koligian Stadium as the likely site for a new high school.

 In 2008, voters passed Measure B, authorizing $152 million in bonds for improvements at existing schools as well as new campuses, including a new high school.
 The Great Recession of 2008 reduced the assessed home values in the area which made the full funding unsustainable.
 The bond amount was reduced to $64.7 million and delayed the ability to design and construct a high school.
 When asked about the delay, district administrator Kelly Porterfield described it: "...in 2008, the recession hit and with that went funding for the project."

-In 2016, voters passed Measure C by comfortable margin, which reauthorized the 2008 Measure B balance of $87.3 million, which allowed the first phase of school construction to finally move forward.
+In 2016, voters by a comfortable margin passed Measure C, which reauthorized the 2008 Measure B balance of $87.3 million, allowing the first phase of school construction to finally move forward.
 The project was also aided by California state matching funds.

 Harris Construction won the construction bid and broke ground on June 29, 2019, in a ceremony attended by Congressman Jim Costa, Assemblymen Joaquin Arambula and Jim Patterson, and Fresno City Council members.
 Construction took about two years and cost approximately $130 million.